wistia/wistia-open-docs/_posts/2012-07-03-analytics.md

 title: Wistia Analytics
 layout: post
 category: Analytics
+description: Wistia's analytics are designed to help you understand how your audience engages with your content.
+Dive in to everything you could dream of knowing about Wistia's all time favorite subject: Statistics.
 post_intro: <p>Wistia stats are the best way to get a complete view of who is watching your video, how they are watching your video, and how your video initiatives are performing.</p><p>This guide will show you how to approach the two parts of Wistia analytics, <b>Stats Trends</b> and the <b>Viewer Stream</b>.  </p>
 ---